• journal prompts for self growth

 This all sounds pretty ridiculous, doesn’t it?

-Life Lesson #2: Small and consistent improvements over time are more important and valuable than trying to go from 0 to 100 in one week.
+Life Lesson #2: Small and consistent improvements over time are more important and valuable than trying to go from 0 to 100 at once

 I love creating training plans.